-A major redevelopment of the Lapworth Museum of Geology will start in December following the award of a £1.56m Heritage Lottery Fund grant.
+A major redevelopment of the Lapworth Museum of Geology will start on 1st December 2015 following the award of a £1.56m Heritage Lottery Fund grant.

-The work, part of a £2.5m redevelopment, will greatly improve access to the Museum's fantastic collections and provide a unique learning and research resource for students.
+The work, part of a £2.5m redevelopment, will greatly improve access to the Museum's fantastic collections and provide a unique public visitor experience as well as continuing to maintain a valuable learning and research resource for students.